Omentir

 Verify that positive replies create the right alert, conversation status, or CRM task.
 Verify that negative replies suppress future follow-ups.
 Then inspect a few real conversations after launch to make sure the classification still holds outside the test set.

-• Product Context: Verify that the AI cannot write product details that are not in your product profile.
+• Product context: Verify that the AI cannot write product details that are not in your product profile.

-• Variable Check: Review copy outputs for cases where company name, job title, or intent variables are missing.
+• Variable check: Review copy outputs for cases where company name, job title, or intent variables are missing.

-• Evidence Check: Confirm that any personalized claim comes from public, current, sourceable evidence.
+• Evidence check: Confirm that any personalized claim comes from public, current, sourceable evidence.

-• Brevity Check: Ensure the connection note and follow-up templates are concise enough to read quickly on mobile.
+• Brevity check: Ensure the connection note and follow-up templates are concise enough to read quickly on mobile.

-• Tone Check: Remove overfamiliar praise, fake urgency, manipulative wording, and private-sounding claims.
+• Tone check: Remove overfamiliar praise, fake urgency, manipulative wording, and private-sounding claims.

-• Link Audit: Test calendar, resource, and website links from the actual draft.
+• Link audit: Test calendar, resource, and website links from the actual draft.

-• Profile Audit: Confirm the sender profile looks credible and matches the offer.
+• Profile audit: Confirm the sender profile looks credible and matches the offer.

-• Pacing Limit: Confirm daily budgets, delays, campaign overlap, and reply stop conditions.
+• Pacing limit: Confirm daily budgets, delays, campaign overlap, and reply stop conditions.

-• Reply Routing: Test positive, neutral, objection, referral, and negative responses before launch.
+• Reply routing: Test positive, neutral, objection, referral, and negative responses before launch.

-• Manual Review: Inspect a small first batch before allowing the campaign to scale.
+• Manual review: Inspect a small first batch before allowing the campaign to scale.

 A useful launch rule is simple: if you would not send the worst draft in the test batch from your personal account, do not launch the campaign yet.
 Fix the prompt, improve the fallback, tighten the ICP, or reduce the automation scope until the weak cases are acceptable.